IFK Göteborg (sports club): Athletics

 Athletics has been present within IFK Göteborg since the start, and the first footballers also were successful athletes.
 The section won its first Olympic medal through Charles Luther at the 1912 Summer Olympics.
 Long-distance runner Eric Backman, with four Olympic medals at the 1920 Summer Olympics, also competed for IFK Göteborg.
 IFK was the best club overall at the 1957 Swedish Championships in athletics, and the period from 1985 to 1995 was one of the most successful in terms of medals won, including hurdler Robert Kronberg who competed for IFK Göteborg in his youth years.
 The main focus of the section since 2000 has been youth development, with the section operating mainly at Slottsskogsvallen and Friidrottens Hus in western Gothenburg.

 Bowling

 The bowling section traces its origins back to the 29 August 1917, when Kägelklubben IFK was founded by members of IFK Göteborg.
 This club was incorporated as a section of IFK Göteborg in 1931, though 1938 is also claimed as the starting year.
 The IFK bowler Gösta Algeskog won two gold medals (individual and 8-man team) at the first World Tenpin Bowling Championships in 1954, silver the following year, and another gold in the 8-man discipline in 1958.
 The most successful female Swedish bowler of all time, Åsa Larsson, represented IFK from 1987 to 2002, winning the World Tenpin Bowling Championships in 1983 (5-man team) and the World Cup in 1991, in addition to a number of gold medals at the European Championships.
+Two bowling clubs are members of the alliance, the women's club IFK Göteborg Bowling Dam and the men's club IFK Göteborg Bowling Herr.